JoseFerreira99/MobiAlert/README.md

-# MobiAlert
+# Enhancing Cycling Safety in Smart Cities

-This program is the implementation of the approach proposed in my master thesis for a embedded system to alert cyclists about critical urban zones on a city.
+This is the implementation of a data-driven embedded risk alert system to alert cyclists about critical urban zones on a city.

-This work was developed on a raspberry PI Zero W, being compatible with other Raspberry PI's, as example the **(?)Raspberry PI 3 (?)** and the Raspberry PI Zero W 2.
+This work was developed on a raspberry PI Zero W, being compatible with other Raspberry PI boards.
+Is exploits data from the CityZones tool available at http://cityzones.fe.up.pt

-All codes are written in python 3, using additional libraries
+All codes are written in python 3, using additional libraries.

+This implementation is referred as MobiAlert and SafeClying, being the core of both approaches.
+This is the code to be executed on the bicycle.

 ## Modules

 The *Pre-Processing folder* contains a file named 'main.py' , which converts the CSV extracted from the GIS database, CityZones.
 This CSV file should be located in the *Cities* folder, and the conversion output is exported to the *Cities_Grids* file.
 Before starting the program, it is necessary to ensure that there is at least one 'city.csv' file in either the *Cities* or *Cities_grids* folder on the device being used.
-Otherwise, the program will enter an infinite loop where nothing happens
+Otherwise, the program will enter an infinite loop where nothing happens.

-To start the indexing process you simply run the command line:
+To start the indexing process, one must simply run the command line:

 ```
 python3 main.py
 ```

-make sure that there are new cities on the *Cities* folder, otherwise the program won't run.

 The *realinic.py* starts the operation of the cycling unit.
-To Start the program you simply run the command:
+To start the program, one must run the command:

 ```
  python3 realinic.py
 ```

-If you want to start the program automattically, then on the Raspberry PI Zero W you need to acess:
+If the program has to be started automattically, during initialization, the Raspberry PI Zero board has to be configured for that.
+In the following file:

 ```
   /etc/rc.local
   ```

-Once inside the file, scroll to the end of it and write the following command:
+insert the following command line:

 ```
 #sudo python3 'filepath_to_file' &
 ```

-After that, when you power the Rasperry PI it will automatically start the MobiAlert unit.
+After that, when the Rasperry PI is initiated, it will automatically start the code.

 ## Hardware

-The proposed approach is implemented within the GrovePi hardware framework.
+This approach was designed to be implemented within the GrovePi hardware framework.

-To initializate the UART Port for the GPS, [GPS Config](https://sparklers-the-makers.github.io/blog/robotics/use-neo-6m-module-with-raspberry-pi/)
+To initializate the UART Port for the GPS, proper configuration has to be performed.
+This is a guide for that: (https://sparklers-the-makers.github.io/blog/robotics/use-neo-6m-module-with-raspberry-pi/)

 ## Dependencies

-Before using,  add this additional libraries using the pip3 package.
+These libraries have to be previously installed as follows:

 Install the pip3 package:

 ```
 sudo apt-get update
 sudo apt-get install python3-pip